JulyeRodin/blip_flickr8k/README.md

 An Image Captioning Project Using the BLIP Model and the Flickr8k Dataset

 # Purpose
+This is a project to verify the effectiveness of the method proposed in "Learning Descriptive Image Captioning via Semipermeable Maximum Likelihood Estimation" (Yue et al., 2023).
+We adapted the official implementation to run in a Google Colab environment and conducted experiments to evaluate the proposed method.

-This model is developed to compare the performace between basic BLIP model and SMILE base BLIP model.
+This model is developed to compare the performace between basic BLIP model(the model without the SMILE method described in the paper) and SMILE base BLIP model.

 # Same condition
-This model was developed under the same conditions as the Smile Base model
+The model was developed under the same conditions as the Smile Base model

 Used the same hyperparameters as the Smile Base model